Pbchung75/BOLIMES/README.md

 # BOLIMES
 BOLIMES: Boruta–LIME optiMized fEature
-Selection for Gene Expression Classification Bich-Chung Phan1, Thanh Ma1, Huu-Hoa Nguyen1, and Thanh-Nghi Do1 Can Tho University, Can Tho, Vietnam {pbchung,mtthanh,nhhoa,dtnghi}@ctu.edu.vn
+Selection for Gene Expression Classification

-Abstract.
+**Abstract. **
 Gene expression classification is a pivotal yet challenging task in bioinformatics, primarily due to the high dimensionality of ge- nomic data and the risk of overfitting.
 To bridge this gap, we propose BOLIMES, a novel feature selection algorithm designed to enhance gene